Authorization and Approval

 - disciplinary action for students under either Council Regulations on Academic Dishonesty or Senate Non-Academic Disciplinary regulations

-Procedures concerning the use of copyright material, including the steps needed to clear copyright, are available from the Copyright Coordinator.
+Procedures concerning the use of copyright material, including the steps needed to clear copyright, are available on the webpages Requirements and Responsibilities and Copyright Guidelines on the university’s Copyright Website.
+The contact person for inquiries is the Copyright Coordinator (see Contact Information below).